Tipu's Fort / Palakkad Fort

 Travel Tips: None

-At a distance of 2 Kms from Palakkad Railway Station, Tippu's Fort is one of the best preserved forts in Kerala built by Haider Ali in 1766.
+At a distance of 2 km from Palakkad Railway Station, Tippu's Fort is an ancient fort situated in the heart of Palakkad town in Kerala.
+It is one of the best preserved heritage forts in Kerala, and among the must-visit places during Palakkad trip.